lowrycode/swaplett-project/README.md

     - save user preferences about colour theme (so can automatically turn dark-mode on for users who prefer this theme)
 2. **Add animations at the end of the game to reward users who complete the grid successfully**
     - these would be subtle and short (to prevent users becoming irritated by them)
-    - perhaps the animations would involve cycling through the grid cells and enlarging them
+    - perhaps the animations could involve cycling through the grid cells and briefly enlarging them
 3. **Improve the design of the end of game messages**
     - perhaps replace the text with an image and include a zoom animation
 4. **Restore scroll and swipe behaviours on grid cells at the end of the game**